KholdStare/kholdstare.github.com/_posts/2013-05-12-moves-demystified.markdown

 * Passing subcomponents to a constructor of an aggregate
 * Handing off a value to another task or thread.
+* Transferring ownership of a unique resource (e.g. a file handle, thread)

 In all of the above cases, the need to transfer without copying is necessary.
 Yet again, pointers are not the answer here.
 Using pointers for this transfer